Volunteer with Children in Costa Rica

 - Role: Volunteers work on achieving the goals set out in the Care Management Plan, including running educational games and group activities, and providing emotional support.

 Volunteering abroad on a Care Project in Costa Rica will be a challenging but rewarding experience as you help care for children, young adults, or the elderly, while getting to know this beautiful country.
 You do not need any qualifications or previous experience to volunteer on a Care project.
 If you have energy, enthusiasm, and compassion, you will be able to make a difference, whether you are 17 or 66.
 Gap year students, college students, career breakers, or retired volunteers are all welcome.

 Costa Rica is a relatively prosperous Central American country with a developing tourist industry, and a reasonably good standard of living - there is a huge potential for economic growth.
 However, there is always a need for extra assistance at many of the kindergartens and care centers.

-Most of our Care placements are based in and around the city of Heredia, although some placements are located in the capital city, San Jose.
+Our Care placements are based in and around the city of Heredia.
 The placements are spread throughout the towns, and you will normally travel to work by bus, although some placements may be within walking distance.

 You can read more detailed information about the aims of the project in our Costa Rica Care Management Plan.

 Volunteering at a Care Center

 The majority of our Care placements in Costa Rica are in day care centers for disadvantaged children, with ages ranging from just a few months to thirteen years old.

 You will help with day-to-day practical tasks, such as ensuring that the young children are ready for the day, as well as developing important life skills by assisting with basic education, including teaching numbers and the alphabet.
 You might help with reading, writing, and arithmetic as well.
 You might also assist the local staff with tasks such as serving food, washing dishes, and cleaning, which are essential to the daily running of the care centers.